How to Prepare for a Successful Rescue Pet Adoption: A Practical Guide

 How long does it typically take for a rescue pet to adjust to a new home?

-Adjustment times vary, but most rescue pets take several weeks to a few months to fully acclimate to their new environment.
-Providing a stable routine and a safe, quiet space helps speed this process.
+Adjustment times vary by pet but typically take several weeks to a few months.
+Providing a stable routine and a safe, quiet space helps the process.

 What are signs that my rescue pet might be stressed or anxious?

-Common signs include hiding frequently, excessive vocalization, destructive behaviors, changes in eating or bathroom habits, and reluctance to interact.
-Persistent signs warrant consultation with a veterinarian or animal behaviorist.
+Signs include hiding, excessive vocalizing, destructive behavior, changes in eating or bathroom habits, reluctance to interact, or withdrawal.
+Persistent signs should be evaluated by a veterinarian or behaviorist.

 Should I continue my rescue pet’s current diet after adoption or switch immediately?